 - Speeding

-- Distracted driving, such as texting, adjusting the radio, or eating
+- Distracted driving, such as texting, adjusting controls, or eating

 - Disobeying traffic laws or signals